ngevan/twzer/README.md

 ### Why the funky name?

-This project was originally called twzer, but an npm package already existed with that name.
+This project was originally called tweezer, but an npm package already existed with that name.
 I tried :sweat_smile:.

 ## Contributing